Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

     ./xcash-wallet-gui.AppImage (or just double click the icon if on Ubuntu Desktop)
     ```

-??? abstract "Installing xcash-wallet-cli on Windows (tested on 10/11)"
+??? abstract "Installing xcash-wallet-cli on Windows (tested on windows 10/11)"

     1. At this point you should have xcash-gui-win-x64-v0.18.4.3.exe install package on your desktop.

-    Note: Our PC flaged the download was quarantined with this message Win32/Contebrew.A!ml
+    2. Right click the zip file and clik Properties.

-    Note: Our PC flaged the download was quarantined with this message Win32/Contebrew.A!ml
+    3. At the bottom of the general block, click Unblock and then OK.

     !!! warning "Windows SmartScreen / Antivirus warning"